SyriaOfficial Name: Syrian Arab Republic

 Additional information about safety and security in Syria can be found in the Overseas Security Advisory Council 2010 Crime and Safety Report for Syria.

-CRIME: The rate of crime in major Syrian cities is difficult to determine due to the continued fighting throughout the country.
+CRIME: The rate of crime in major Syrian cities is difficult to determine because of the country is currently in the midst of violent civil war.
 The current unrest and significant deterioration of the Syrian economy have led to a perceived increase in criminal activity.
-You should apply the same personal security awareness practices overseas as you do in U.S. cities.
+Since the closure of our Embassy in Damascus in February of 2012, we have not been able to provide accurate information about crime to U.S. citizens visiting or living in Syria.
+The Department of State strongly recommends that U.S. citizens remaining in Syria depart immediately.

 The local equivalents to the “911” emergency line in Syria are 110 for ambulance, 113 for fire, and 112 for the police.
-Syrian operators, however, are not likely to speak English.
+Syrian operators, however, do not usually speak English.

 Local Laws & Special Circumstances

-CRIMINAL PENALTIES: While you are traveling in Syria, you are subject to its laws even if you are a U.S. citizen.
+CRIMINAL PENALTIES: While you are traveling in Syria, you are subject to Syrian law.
 Foreign laws and legal systems can be vastly different from our own.

 For example, under the Narcotics Act, article 39, Syria imposes the death penalty for drug trafficking or cultivation.
 Women who are arrested under suspicion of immoral behavior (e.g. being alone in a room with a man who is not the woman’s husband, or being in a residence where drugs or alcohol are being consumed) may be subjected to a virginity test.
-In addition, the Syrian government monitors the activities of all groups; including religious groups, and discourages proselytizing, which it deems a threat to relations among religious groups.
-In some places you may be taken in for questioning if you don’t have your passport with you.
-In some places, it is illegal to take pictures of certain buildings.
-In some places, driving under the influence could land you immediately in jail.
-These criminal penalties will vary from country to country.
-There are also some things that might be legal in the country you visit, but still illegal in the United States, and you can be prosecuted under U.S. law if you buy pirated goods.
-Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
-If you break local laws in Syria, your U.S. passport won’t help you avoid arrest or prosecution.
-It’s very important to know what’s legal and what’s not wherever you go.
+In addition, the Syrian government monitors the activities of all groups, including religious groups, and discourages proselytizing, which it deems a threat to relations among religious groups.

-While some countries will automatically notify the nearest U.S. Embassy or consulate if a U.S. citizen is detained or arrested in a foreign country, that might not always be the case.
-To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. Embassy or consulate as soon as you are arrested or detained overseas.
+Arrest notifications in host country: While some countries automatically notify the nearest U.S. embassy or consulate if a U.S. citizen detention or arrest in that country, others may not.
+To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy or consulate as soon as you are arrested or detained overseas.

-SPECIAL CIRCUMSTANCES: U.S. citizens should carry a photocopy of their U.S. passport with them at all times so that, if questioned by local officials, they will have proof of identity and U.S. citizenship readily available.
+SPECIAL CIRCUMSTANCES: Syria is currently in the midst of a violent civil war.
+The Department of State strongly recommends that U.S. citizens remaining in Syria depart immediately.
+U.S. citizens who remain should carry a photocopy of their U.S. passport with them at all times so that, if questioned by local officials, they will have proof of identity and U.S. citizenship readily available.

-Although Syria is a signatory to the Vienna Convention on Consular Relations, Syrian authorities generally do not notify the U.S. Embassy of the arrest of a U.S. citizen until weeks after the arrest, if at all.
-When the Embassy learns of U.S. citizen arrests and requests consular access, it generally takes approximately two months for access to be authorized.
-Moreover, security officials have also in the past not responded to Embassy requests for consular access, especially in the case of persons detained for “security” reasons.
+Although Syria is a signatory to the Vienna Convention on Consular Relations, Syrian authorities generally do not notify the U.S. Interests Section of the arrest of a U.S. citizen until weeks after the arrest, if at all.
+Moreover, security officials have also in the past not responded to U.S. requests for consular access, especially in cases of persons detained for “security” reasons.

-Syrian customs authorities may enforce strict regulations concerning temporary importation into or export from Syria of items such as weapons, narcotics, alcohol, tobacco, cheese, fruits, pharmaceuticals, modems, cosmetics, and some electrical appliances.
-It is advisable to contact the Embassy of Syria in Washington, D.C. for specific information regarding customs requirements.
-Please see our Customs Information.
+Syrian customs authorities may enforce strict regulations concerning temporary importation into or export from Syria of items such as weapons, narcotics, alcohol, tobacco, cheese, fruit, pharmaceuticals, modems, cosmetics, and some electrical appliances.
+You should contact the Embassy of Syria in Washington, D.C. for specific information regarding customs. requirements.
+Please refer to our Customs Information page.

-Foreign currencies can be exchanged for Syrian pounds only by licensed moneychangers, the Commercial Bank of Syria (CBS), the Real Estate Bank, and at private banks, some of which maintain offices inside four- and five-star hotels.
-Four- and five-star hotels and high-end stores in Syria generally accept credit cards, although most restaurants and stores operate strictly in cash.
+Foreign currencies can be exchanged for Syrian pounds only by licensed moneychangers, the Commercial Bank of Syria (CBS), the Real Estate Bank, and at private banks, some of which maintain offices inside fourand fivestar hotels.
+Fourand fivestar hotels and high-end stores in Syria generally accept credit cards, although most restaurants, stores and shops operate exclusively in cash.
 Foreigners visiting Syria are required to pay hotel bills in U.S. dollars, Euros or other non-Syrian hard currency.
-Traveler’s checks are not accepted for payment in Syria, and banks will not cash them unless the traveler has an account at the bank in question.
+Traveler’s checks are not accepted in Syriaand banks will not cash them unless the traveler has an account at the bank in question.
 There are no U.S.-based banks operating in Syria.
 There are fourteen private banks operating in Syria, with branches and ATMs in most major cities.
 These ATMs usually honor major debit/credit systems.
 U.S. banks are restricted by law from transacting business with the largest public bank in Syria, the Commercial Bank of Syria (CBS), so U.S. banks will not process ATM transactions from CBS branches.
 Funds may be transferred into Syria through Western Union.
 Wiring of funds through private banks is possible only if the traveler already holds an account with the bank in Syria; transferring funds through the Commercial Bank of Syria is not possible due to U.S. sanctions.
-Restrictions on wire transfers from Syria to locations abroad and restrictions on withdrawing U.S. dollars have changed several times in 2011 because of the fluctuating political situation; private citizens seeking to transfer funds outside of Syria or to withdraw U.S. dollars from a bank in Syria should check with the relevant financial institution for up-to-date regulations.
+Restrictions on wire transfers from Syria to locations abroad and restrictions on withdrawing U.S. dollars have changed several times in 2011 because of the fluctuating political situation; private citizens seeking to transfer funds outside of Syria or to withdraw U.S. dollars from a bank in Syria should check with the relevant financial institution for the most up-to-date regulations.

 Syrian-American and Palestinian-American men who have never served in the Syrian military and who are planning to visit Syria should check with the Syrian Embassy in Washington, D.C. prior to traveling concerning compulsory military service.